akshays2112/Blazor-Music-Client-WebAssembly/README.md

 The purpose of Spotify is for audio only.
 The purpose for Youtube Music Vides is audio+video.
 So keeping this in mind both ways will be implemented.
 Since I started with figuring out the Spotify API endpoints first this side will be done first.
 Then everything done Spotify to Youtube will be done Youtube to Spotify.

+## Blazor Music Client is not meant ever to replace Spotify and Youtube clients or mechanisms to consume music.
+It is only meant to augment features that are missing.

 The following are implemented:
 1) List all your Youtube Playlists.
 2) Upon clicking a Youtube Playlists all the Videos in it are listed.